Noah-Samawi/ci-swag/README.md

 47. As a User, I can see my current membership level so that I know what discounts I can avail of [#49](https://github.com/DarrachBarneveld/ci-swag/issues/49)
 48. As a User, I can access a short video on the program page if I am enrolled in a course, so that I can get a mock studying experience. [#50](https://github.com/DarrachBarneveld/ci-swag/issues/50)
 49. As a User, I can discover related products and programs on the program page, so that I can explore additional resources or offerings that complement my current selection. [#51](https://github.com/DarrachBarneveld/ci-swag/issues/51)
+50. As a User, I can discover related products and programs on the program page, so that I can explore additional resources or offerings that complement my current selection. [#51](https://github.com/DarrachBarneveld/ci-swag/issues/51)
+51. As a User, I can see error pages (such as 400, 403, 404, 500) so that I am informed and guided appropriately when unexpected issues arise during my interaction with the website. [#54](https://github.com/DarrachBarneveld/ci-swag/issues/54)
+52. As a User, I can access the Privacy Policy page so that I understand how my personal information is collected, used, and protected. [#62](https://github.com/DarrachBarneveld/ci-swag/issues/62)
+53. As a User, I can sign up for the newslette so that I stay updated with the latest news and offerings. [#65](https://github.com/DarrachBarneveld/ci-swag/issues/65)
+54. As a developer, I can ensure that all code is thoroughly documented with comments in a standardised format so that anyone reading the code can easily understand its purpose [#68](https://github.com/DarrachBarneveld/ci-swag/issues/68)
+55. As a User, I can reset my password if I forget it, so that I can regain access to my account. [#69](https://github.com/DarrachBarneveld/ci-swag/issues/69)

 ### Site Goals